rodv92/PLETSC/README.md

   - And the second subspace holds an Ngram dictionary (more on that later).
 - Second part (when byte0 msb is 1 and byte1 msb is 1 and byte2 msb is 1) is further divided into two subspaces.
   - First part is for a session dictionary.
 A session dictionary is used to hold repeating unknown tokens. there are 2097152 - 5 codes available for this use.
 Initially empty.
 Kept in ram, it is a SESSION dictionary.
-This session dictionary should not be required to be sent between two parties, as it can be reconstructed entirely from the compressed stream.
+This session dictionary should not be required to be sent between two parties, as it can be reconstructed entirely from the compressed stream, following the sequence of apparition of unknown words.
   - Second part is only 5 codes, (TODO, for now just 1 code, and switch between Huffmann and no compression is done in a bool parameter) It is an escape sequence meaning that following bytes will be encoded wit the following methods :
     - first code : As a stream of chars (no compression), plus a C style termination (chr(0)).
     - second code : Huffmann encoding, lowercase only.